 The Roman military presence in North Africa was relatively small, consisting of about 28,000 total troops, mostly auxiliaries in Numidia and the two Mauretanian provinces.
 Legio III Augusta was stationed in Africa and protected the borders for over 4 centuries, still being present in the early 5th century AD.

-of exotic wild animals, the principal production and exports include the following for each province:
+In addition to the cultivation of slaves, and the capture and transporting of exotic wild animals, the principal production and exports include the following for each province:

 - Africa Province: Olives, corn, cereal, fruits and textiles